 CMM 221.
 Public Relations and Advertising Foundation (3) (W) Introduction to the principles and practice of advertising and public relations as well as the fundamentals of persuasion.
-Offered through Graduate and Continuing Studies.
+Seven-week course offered through Graduate and Continuing Studies.

 CMM 225.
 Communication for Non-Profits (3) An introduction to mission-based communication and fund development for students interested in pursuing professional or volunteer service in the non-profit sector.

 CMM 242.
 Feature Stories for Media (3) (W) A course that emphasizes the development and production of stories that reach the emotions of audience members.
 Students will prepare the stories for use in a variety of different media.
 The class will also explore the genre of alternative journalism.
-Prerequisite: CMM 251.
+Prerequisite: CMM 251 of media: newspapers, magazines, broadcasting, and the Internet.
+Prerequisite: ENG 123.
+Cross-listed as WRI 251.

 CMM 251.
-Introduction to Media Writing (3) (W) A survey of writing formats, techniques, and styles (journalism, advertising and public relations) for a number of media: newspapers, magazines, broadcasting, and the Internet.
-Cross-listed as WRI 251.
+Introduction to Media Writing (3) (W) A survey of writing formats, techniques, and styles (journalism, advertising and public relations) for a number

 CMM 253.
 Introduction to Digital Video Production (3) An introduction to the process of producing short narrative or documentary/journalistic digital videos.
 Students will write, produce, edit, and distribute appropriately in Web and DVD formats a variety of projects, learning the equipment, techniques, history, and new developments in moving imagery forms today.
 Emphasis will be on learning the various processes in relation to the art and craft of film and video storytelling-in fiction and/or nonfiction formats.
+Also offered as ART 253.

 CMM 254.
 Introduction to Photography (3) This course will examine, on a basic level, the nature and importance of the photographic medium today in the areas of artistic expression and documentary or social commentary.
-This will be accomplished primarily in photo assignments covering a variety of basic techniques primarily using digital cameras and Photoshop.
-Some exposure to 35mm black and white and analog enlarging.
-Also offered as ART 254.\\
+This will be accomplished primarily in photo assignments covering a variety of basic techniques using digital cameras and Photoshop.
+Also offered as ART 254.

 CMM 260.
 Visual Communication (3) Designed to develop analytical and critical skills with regard to the use of visual imagery in media.
 Subject matter covers all visual communication practices with an emphasis on the major art and information forms, such as photography, illustration, film and video, television, and the Web.
+CMM 280.
+Publication Editing & Design (3) A course involving the preparation